-Mikki’s Cafe Soul Food Restaurant has been serving the Southwest side of Houston since 2000.
-The family run restaurant was founded by Jeanette Williams and her children.
+Mikki’s Café Soul Food Restaurant has been serving the Southwest side of Houston since 2000.
+The family-run restaurant was founded by Jeanette Williams and her children.
 Menu items include smothered pork chops covered in thick, rich brown gravy and served over white rice.
-The OX Tails are seasoned to perfection and include three sides.
+The ox tails are seasoned to perfection and include three sides.
 Side item choices include collard greens, mac and cheese, candied yams, broccoli cheese rice casserole, green beans, okra and tomatoes, red beans and more.
+Talk about comfort food.
 Mikki’s Famous Fried Catfish is served on Friday and Sunday only, so mark your calendars!

-This is It was founded in 1959 in the Freedmen’s Town area of Houston.
-(The movie Jason’s Lyric was filmed at the restaurant in 1993.)
-This Is It dishes out delicious soul food to a diverse mix of customers, from regulars to politicians and people who are just stopping through town.
-It’s now run by the grandson of the original owners.
-Menu specials include fork tender braised oxtails with a two-time “People’s Choice” award winning baked macaroni and cheese and slightly sweet cornbread muffins.
+This Is It was founded in 1959 in the Freedmen’s Town area of Houston and dishes out delicious soul food to a diverse mix of customers.
+On any given day, you’ll see the restaurants regulars to politicians and out of town guests who heard about the restaurant’s legendary soul food.
+Started by over 60 years ago by Frank and Mattie Jones, This Is It is now run by grandson Craig Joseph.
+Menu specials include fork tender braised ox tails with two-time “People’s Choice” award-winning baked macaroni and cheese, and slightly sweet cornbread muffins.
 Don’t forget to try the banana pudding!